The Pennsylvania Training Partnership for People with Disabilities and Families

 Now, with The Partnership, Pennsylvania breaks ground for people with disabilities and families, offering knowledge, power, and assistance to citizens who are eager to belong and contribute to their communities.

-The Partnership is funded by the Office of Developmental Programs, Department of Public Welfare.
+The Partnership was funded by the Office of Developmental Programs, Department of Public Welfare.